@mwbloem on Twitter

 Throughout his career, Martin has primarily focused on challenges that include blindness prevention, public health, nutrition, micronutrient deficiencies, food security and food access, particularly in low- and middle- income countries.
 As a coordinator of global HIV/AIDS efforts, he experienced first-hand how solutions to complex problems require systems approaches —and at the Center he applies systems approaches to the “wicked problems” embedded in and related to the food system.
 Some of the key food systems issues that he elevates at the Center are at the intersections of equity, health, nutrition and climate change.

-At the Center, he is guiding research, education and practice activities to adopt a broad, global view of food systems problems, emphasizing the needs of undernourished, low-income populations.
+At the Center, he is guiding education, research, and practice activities to adopt a broad, global view of food systems problems, emphasizing the needs of undernourished, low-income populations.
 “For any diet-related climate change solution to be sustainable, it must incorporate the importance of nutritional viability for everyone,” he says.
 By applying a systems approach and carefully considering contextual information, he sees CLF’s work as a bridge between the scientific world and the food systems world, emphasizing practice—programs, marketing, advocacy, implementation and translation.
-Above all, he emphasizes that the Center’s research be relevant to real-world problems such as climate change.
+Above all, he emphasizes that the Center’s research and student training be relevant to real-world problems such as climate change.

 “I worked in HIV/AIDS for 12 years.
 When I started, the problem was very daunting, and this year we know that people living with HIV have a life expectancy similar to the general population.
 When I look at the tremendous success we’ve had in HIV/AIDS, which was a very complicated problem that affected the entire world, rich and poor, I feel energized about our ability to also solve some food system problems, especially with regard to its contribution to climate change,” says Martin.
 “Just as we did with HIV/AIDS, it will take collaboration across all sectors, including civil society, government and industry.
 We’ll need to think long-term, but we must also act urgently.”